openebs/lvm-localpv/design/lvm/persistent-volume-claim/access_mode.md

 ### Test Plan

-- Provision an application with LVM-LocalPV supported access mode.
+- Provision an application with LVM-LocalPV supported access mode and verify accessibility of volume from application.
-- Provision an application with unsupported access modes.
+- Provision an application with unsupported access modes and verify that volume should not get provisioned.
-- Provision an application with multiple instances on same volume(Only one instance should be in running state).
+- Provision multiple applications on the same volume and verify that only one application instance should be in running state.

 ## Graduation Criteria